aldercode/100-days-of-code/log.md

 A spot of light reading on Python.
 Annnnnnd, just for a change, some more FCC Introduction to JavaScript challenges (my brain hurts!).

 ### Day 5: 18 January
+Went back to the beginning of the FCC JavaScript challenges and started them again.
+Repetition and reinforcement is the goal.
+Also watching (and attempting) JS tutorials on YouTube.
+Finally, reading @YDKJS (https://twitter.com/YDKJS) Up & Going

 ### Day 6: 19 January